 Do you have images of windswept scarves blowing in the Sahara sands?
 If you’re planning for your desert trip and wondering what Sahara desert clothes you’ll need to pack, this is the post you’ve been looking for!

 When you’re wondering what to wear in Morocco you need to consider all of the activities that you will be doing.
-Overall many clothes can be used for different situations so you don’t need to bring a long a lot.
-If you’re hoping to take a Morocco desert tour however you might want to bring a few extra items with to make your experience more comfortable.
+Overall many clothes can be used for different situations so you don’t need to bring along a lot.
+If you’re hoping to take a Morocco desert tour however you might want to bring a few extra items with you to make your experience more comfortable.

 Types of Sahara Camps

 There are three types of camps you’ll encounter on a Sahara desert trip and it’s important for you to know which you’re signing up for before you go.
 I have done both budget and luxury camps and hands down luxury is the way to go (if you want to find out why read this post).
 There also are camps that will fall somewhere in between.

 Major questions you’ll want to know the answers to include;